-We refinanced certain convertible loans during the years ended December 31, 2020 and 2019 at substantially the same terms for extensions ranging over a period of three to six months.
+We refinanced certain convertible loans during the years ended December 31, 2021 and 2020 at substantially the same terms for extensions ranging over a period of three to six months.
 We amortized any remaining unamortized debt discount as of the modification date over the remaining, extended term of the new loans.
 We applied ASC 470 of modification accounting to the debt instruments which were modified during the period or those settled with new notes issued concurrently for the same amounts but different maturity dates.
 The terms such as the interest rate, prepayment penalties, and default rates will be the same over the new extensions.
-According to ASC 470, an exchange of debt instruments between or a modification of a debt instrument by a debtor and a creditor in a nontroubled debt situation is deemed to have been accomplished with debt instruments that are substantially different if the present value of the cash flows under the terms of the new debt instrument is at least 10 percent different from the present value of the remaining cash flows under the terms of the original instrument.
+According to ASC 470, an exchange of debt instruments between or a modification of a debt instrument by a debtor and a creditor in a nontroubled debt situation is deemed to have been accomplished with debt instruments that are substantially different if the present value of the cash flows under the terms of the new debt instrument is at least 10 percent different from the present value of the remaining cash flows under the terms of a debt instrument.
 If the terms of a debt instrument are changed or modified and the cash flow effect on a present value basis is less than 10 percent, the debt instruments are not considered to be substantially different and will be accounted for as modifications.

-The cash flows of new debt exceeded 10% of the remaining cash flows of the original debt on several loans in 2020 and 2019.
-We recorded losses on extinguishment of liabilities of \$3,575,878 in 2020 and \$795,089 in 2019.
+The cash flows of new debt exceeded 10% of the remaining cash flows of the original debt on several loans in 2021 and 2020.
+We recorded losses on extinguishment of liabilities of \$1,795,150 in 2021 and \$3,575,878 in 2020.
 Our gains and losses were measured by calculating the difference of the fair value of the new debt and the carrying value of the old debt.

-The following table provides a summary of the changes in convertible debt and revolving note payable, net of unamortized discounts, during 2020:
+The following table provides a summary of the changes in convertible debt, net of unamortized discounts, during 2021:

-2020
+The following usic provides a summary of the changes in convertible debt, net of anamorized discounts, during 2021.
+2021

-Balance at January 1, \$ 6,121,338
+Balance at January 1, \$ 7,545,670

-Issuance of convertible debt, face value 10,202,150
+Issuance of convertible debt, face value 6,406,375

-Deferred financing cost (1,905,350)
+Deferred financing cost (892,125)

-Beneficial conversion feature on convertible note (1,756,311)
+Beneficial conversion feature on convertible note (1,320,331)

-Debt discount from shares and warrants issued with debt (4,874,250)
+Debt discount from shares and warrants issued with debt (2,050,264)

-Conversion of debt into equity (1,701,872)
+Conversion of debt into equity (1,705,455)

-Payments (2,857,007)
+Payments (1,833,295)

-Accretion of interest and amortization of debt discount to interest expense through December 31 5,118,222
+Accretion of interest and amortization of debt discount to interest expense through December 31 6,689,238

-Note receivable netted against loan (801,250)

-Balance at December 31 7,545,670
+Balance at December 31 12,839,813

-Less: current portion 7,545,670
+Less: current portion 12,839,813

 Convertible debt, long-term portion \$ -